You are not alone if this applies to you…

 Often, if you fix the problems related to poorly managed absence it fixes the relationship between people and their employers.
 Leave entitlement is an employee benefit but can often be taken for granted – until it’s managed poorly.
 When engaging staff with a new system, give them more than ‘another hoop to jump’.
 Use your systems to offer wellbeing initiatives, access to medical care, and show them you know them.
 The real value add is where the best businesses get a competitive advantage with the best talent.

 Ultimately, you need to understand what is going to work best for your people and find a tech partner to help you do it.
-If you recognise the challenges above, contact us.
+If you recognize the challenges above, contact us.
 We can help.
 Alternatively, you learn more about our global capabilities here and find out how we’ve helped Syngenta overcome global absence challenges.